 Diabetes diet

-It’s not all about choosing the right foods, but it's also about restricting or avoiding certain foods that may spike your blood sugar and elevates the risk of complications.
-The key mantra is moderation and making sensible food choices for regulating blood sugar levels.
-Also, a healthy diet will help diabetic patients to lose weight, as losing 10% of body weight may help avert and manage high blood sugar, according to the American Diabetes Association.
+It’s not all about choosing the right foods, but it's also about restricting or avoiding certain foods that may spike your blood sugar and elevate the risk of complications.
+The key mantra is moderation and making sensible food choices to regulate blood sugar levels.
+Also, a healthy diet will help diabetic patients lose weight, as losing 10% of body weight may help avert and manage high blood sugar, according to the American Diabetes Association.
 Several studies have also revealed that losing weight can help improve insulin sensitivity and better insulin response.

 Also Read: Diabetes Diet: Read To Know The Common FAQ About Food And Nutrition

-Read this article to know about foods and drinks that people with diabetes should avoid for good diabetes control.
+Read this article to learn about foods and drinks that people with diabetes should avoid for good diabetes control.

 Foods To Avoid